JonMrowczynski/ARTY-2015-Electronics-Module/README.md

 - Any PDF reader to view the PDFs of the schematics.

-- [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download) >= 9.5 if you would like to modify the schematics.
+- [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download) >= 9.5 to modify the schematics.